Table of Contents

 One of the advantages of using receivers without pre-outs is the cost.
 High-end home theater systems require powerful A/V receivers that come with plenty of connectivity options, including the pre-outs.

 The majority of people are not picky.
 They can do well without high-end home theater systems.
-However, due to lack of information, they end up buying a costly receiver.
+However, due to a lack of information, they end up buying a costly receiver.

 If you are satisfied with the performance of a chapter receiver such as the Denon AVR-S540BT 5.2 channel 4K, or you are not choosy, you can go for receivers without pre-outs and save a lot of money.
 All you need to do is to connect the devices properly.